greghendershott/pdb/README.md

 files, as in the [example provided by samth](https://github.com/greghendershott/racket-mode/issues/522).
-Status quo, although Emacs doesn't block while the analysis is underway, when finished re-propertizing a sufficiently large buffer can cause a noticeable freeze.
+Status quo, although Emacs doesn't block while the analysis is underway, after it is finished then re-propertizing a sufficiently large buffer can cause a noticeable freeze.

 Admittedly this wouldn't magically transform drracket/check-syntax itself to a "streaming" approach.
 The entire analysis would still need to complete, before any results were available.
-However the results could be retrived in smaller batches.
-IOW there would still be a large delay until any new results were availavle, but no update freezes.
+However the results could be retrieved in smaller batches.
+IOW there would still be a large delay until any new results were available, but no update freezes.

 ## Other tools